What is methicillin-resistant Staphylococcus aureus (MRSA)?

 How can I prevent MRSA infections?

 There is no vaccine to protect you from MRSA.
-The most important thing you can do is wash your hands before eating, drinking, smoking, applying personal care products, touching your face, nose or eyes, and after using the toilet.
+The most important thing you can do is wash your hands before eating, drinking, smoking, applying personal care products, touching your face, nose, or eyes, and after using the toilet.
 Wash your hands well for at least 20 seconds using warm water and soap (to help children wash their hands long enough, sing the ABC song).
+Ensure you keep any wounds clean and covered as they heal so they don’t get infected.
 Use a paper towel to dry your hands.
-If soap and water are not available, use an alcohol based hand sanitizer.
-Sanitizer can be used as long as your hands are not visibly dirty.
+If soap and water are not available, use an alcohol-based hand sanitizer.
+Sanitizer can be used if your hands are not visibly dirty.

 Some bacteria can survive on surfaces like railings, faucets and handles for days or even months.
-Regular cleaning of these surfaces with a household cleaner can also help reduce the spread of bacteria.
-CA-MRSA have been spread when people share towels or athletic clothing or equipment that would come into contact with skin.
-Players of organized sports are encouraged to use their own uniform and pads wherever possible.
+Regular cleaning of these surfaces with a household cleaner can help reduce the spread of bacteria.
+CA-MRSA can be spread when people share towels or athletic clothing or equipment that would come into contact with skin.
+Players of organized sports should use their own uniform and equipment whenever possible.

 What steps are taken to prevent the spread of MRSA in hospitals?